Occupiers with basic protection

 Passing your tenancy on to someone else

-Your tenancy will continue until it is ended by you or your landlord.
+Your tenancy or license will continue until it is ended by you or your landlord.

 This can happen by:

-If you have a fixed term tenancy you will only be able to give notice during the fixed term if your tenancy agreement says it is allowed.
-The length of notice you have to give depends on what your tenancy agreement says.
-It is also possible to leave on the day your tenancy ends without giving any notice.
+If you have a fixed term agreement you will only be able to give notice during the fixed term if your agreement allows.
+The length of notice you have to give depends on what your agreement says.
+It is also possible to leave on the day your fixed term ends without giving any notice.

 Protection from eviction

-To evict you your landlord need only serve a valid notice then get a possession order from the courts.
+To evict you your landlord needs to then get a possession order from the courts.
 They do not need to provide a reason for the eviction to the courts.